Vinylwalk3r/crystal-notes/content/Instructions/Configure a AIO Downloader Stack.md

 We'll want to choose what kind of media we will be downloading and build our stack from there.
 Or just go all out and add everything to your stack.

-My modified compose codes are available [[Complete Downloader Stack - Compose]].
+My modified compose codes are available [[AIO Downloader Stack - Compose]].

 Copy and paste the codes for all the containers your going to want to run into one compose code and change the necessary path variables.